-Non-controlling interest in the results and equity of subsidiaries are shown separately in the statement of profit or loss and other comprehensive income, statement of financial position and statement of changes in equity of the consolidated entity.
-Losses incurred by the consolidated entity are attributed to the non-controlling interest in full, even if that results in a deficit balance.
+Non-controlling interest in the results and equity of subsidiaries are shown separately in the statement of profit or loss and other comprehensive income, statement of financial position and statement of changes in equity of the group.
+Losses incurred by the group are attributed to the non-controlling interest in full, even if that results in a deficit balance.

-Where the consolidated entity loses control over a subsidiary, it derecognises the assets including goodwill, liabilities and non-controlling interest in the subsidiary together with any cumulative translation differences recognised in equity.
-The consolidated entity recognises the fair value of the consideration received and the fair value of any investment retained together with any gain or loss in profit or loss.
+Where the group loses control over a subsidiary, it derecognises the assets including goodwill, liabilities and non-controlling interest in the subsidiary together with any cumulative translation differences recognised in equity.
+The group recognises the fair value of the consideration received and the fair value of any investment retained together with any gain or loss in profit or loss.

-(e) Operating segments
+Operating segments

-The Group manages its operations as a single business operation and there are no parts of the Group that qualify as operating segments under AASB 8 Operating Segments.
-The CEO (Chief Operating Decision Maker or "CODM") assesses the financial performance of the Group in an integrated basis only and accordingly, the Group is managed on the basis of a single segment, being medical device research and development.
+The group manages its operations as a single business operation and there are no parts of the group that qualify as operating segments under AASB 8 Operating Segments.
+The CEO (Chief Operating Decision Maker or "CODM") assesses the financial performance of the group in an integrated basis only and accordingly, the group is managed on the basis of a single segment, being medical device research and development.
 Information presented to the CODM on a monthly basis is categorised by type of expenditure.

-(f) Foreign currency translation
+Foreign currency translation